-The 2011 edition adds additional requirements for equipment installed in hoods and ducts.
-It also requires persons conducting inspection and testing of listed hoods to be certified.
-The maximum distance a fire extinguisher is permitted to be from an appliance has been clarified, and it is now required that notification of the impairment of the fire-extinguishing system be given in writing.
+The 2011 edition added additional requirements for equipment installed in hoods and ducts.
+It also required persons conducting inspection and testing of listed hoods to be certified.
+The maximum distance a fire extinguisher is permitted to be from an appliance was clarified, and it is now required that notification of the impairment of the fire-extinguishing system be given in writing.